JakeSalter-Coder/imgc/README.md

 imgc *.jpg webp
 ```

 This command converts all the jpg files in the working directory to webp, storing the source files in an `imgc-backup/` directory.
-This is created in the root directory where the command is ran.
+This is created in the directory where the command is ran.

 #### **Before**